SumoLogic/sumologic-documentation/docs/integrations/databases/elasticsearch.md

 </Tabs>

-## Collecting Logs and Metrics for the Elasticsearch app
+## Collecting logs and metrics for the Elasticsearch app

 Configuring log and metric collection for the Elasticsearch app includes the following tasks.